Regionaal-Archief-Zuid-Utrecht/SURA/README.md

 # SURA - Secure URL Return API

-A FastAPI-based service that provides secure URL manipulation, for example through JWT tokens.
-The service can operate in both public and private modes, with token generation available in public mode.
+A FastAPI-based service that provides secure URL manipulation.
+The service can operate in both public and private modes.

 ## Features

-- **Dual Mode Operation**: Run in either public (token generation) or private mode
+- **Dual Mode Operation**: Run in either public (token generation) or private mode (S3 proxy)
 - **JWT Token Generation**: Create secure tokens for authorized URL access
 - **File-Bound Tokens**: Each token is bound to a specific file path for enhanced security
 - **Configurable Endpoints**: Support for multiple endpoints with different configurations